 Likewise the Old Testament prophets.
 They prophesied the first coming of Jesus with great accuracy.
 Surely, they are part of our great foundation.
 Although prophesy is greatly misused and abused in this present age, there still remains the office of prophet in God's order (Ephesians 4:11) and New Testament prophets are a part of our foundation.

-We are the church (Matthew 16:18), the called out assembly, purchased with the blood of our Savior (Acts 20:28: I Peter 1:18-19).
+We are the church (Matthew 16:18), the called out assembly, purchased with the blood of our Savior (Acts 20:28: 1 Peter 1:18-19).
 I don't believe it pleases the Lord to see His body of believers that He died for so fragmented.
 It has been said that when we get to heaven we'll miss some whom we thought would surely be there and be surprised to see others that we thought had no chance.
-On the other hand, not everything that calls itself Christian is indeed Christian.
-Jesus speaking in Matthew 7:21-23 of those who came before Him in judgment only to be rejected of Him even those they had done miracles in His name.
-The key to their salvation was not their miracles but rather to do the will of the Father.
+On the other hand, not everyone who calls themselves Christian is indeed Christian.
+Jesus spoke in Matthew 7:21-23 of those who would come before Him in judgment only to be rejected of Him, even though they had cast out demons and had done great miracles in His name.
+The key to their salvation was not their miracles but rather did they do the will of the Father.

 The boss said,"Nice.
 But where were you yesterday?"

 Don and Marie Spooner

 About Him!
 Ministries